owocki/s3_disk_util/readme.md

 1. Create a AWS IAM user at https://console.aws.amazon.com/iam/home.
     * Make sure your user has `AmazonS3FullAccess` and `CloudWatchReadOnlyAccess` policies.
-2. Create a config file that looks like this:
+2. Use your existing `~/.aws/credentials` file and profile names or create a config file that looks like this:
 ```
 kevinowocki@local /Users/kevinowocki/Desktop/s3_disk_utils~ % cat ~/.aws/credentials
 [default]